Skip to main content

 • The ePaper signs feature a single cable for both data and power – Power over Ethernet (PoE).

-Opting for electronic signage over traditional printed materials signifies the museum’s unwavering commitment to inclusivity and digital advancement.
+Opting for electronic paper or E Ink signage over traditional printed materials signifies the museum’s commitment to digital advancement.
 By embracing this innovative approach, the exhibits effortlessly present information in diverse languages, providing each visitor with a personalized experience.
 Moreover, the transition to electronic signage not only propels the museum into the digital era but also enhances the aesthetic appeal with a natural, unobtrusive appearance, distinguishing it from conventional LED displays.

-The resounding success of the multilingual exhibition system, as reported by the museum, underscores its seamless integration into operations, earning praise from both visitors and staff members alike.
+The resounding success of the multilingual exhibition with ePaper signage, as reported by the museum, underscores its seamless integration into operations, earning praise from both visitors and staff members alike.

-Embarking on a journey of innovation and enhancement, the museum has integrated over 867 of E Ink’s cutting-edge greyscale displays, ranging from 32 inches to 6.8 inches, across its sprawling 6,000 square meter exhibit space.
-Each meticulously crafted sign boasts E Ink’s renowned bistable electronic paper display (EPD) technology, ensuring that exhibit information remains vividly displayed even in the absence of power sources.
+Embarking on a journey of innovation and enhancement, the museum has integrated over 867 of E Ink’s cutting-edge greyscale displays.
+The diagonal sizes of the E Ink displays range from 32 inches to 6.8 inches, which are deployed across 6,000 square meter exhibit space.
+Each digital sign features E Ink’s bistable electronic paper display (EPD) technology.
+Due to the intrinsic properties of ePaper technology, exhibit information remains vividly displayed even in the absence of power sources.

 The term “bistable” encapsulates the marvel of E Ink screens, where the image is persisted without any power consumption, activating only during content updates.
-With this ingenious feature, the museum navigates its visitors seamlessly through the exhibit space, with the 32” signs used for wayfinding and guidance, while the smaller displays delicately describe each artifact.
-The displays blend into the surroundings with its natural tone and sleek design, therefore, reducing visual noise and keeping the attention of the visitors on the exhibits.
+With this feature, the museum navigates its visitors seamlessly through the exhibit space, with the 32” signs used for wayfinding and guidance, while the smaller displays delicately describe each artifact.
+The displays blend into the surroundings with its natural tone and sleek design.
+Therefore, the digital and multilingual exhibition with ePaper displays reduces visual noise and keeps the attention of the visitors on the exhibits.

-Furthermore, the installation includes a Content Management System (CMS), which makes it possible to easily monitor and configure all 867 displays via a single Web interface.
+Furthermore, the installation includes an on-site Content Management System (CMS), which makes it possible to easily monitor and configure all 867 displays via a single Web interface.

 National Significance